vishnushivan639-web/Water-Quality-Analysis-System/README.md

 * Matplotlib
 * Seaborn
 * Scikit-learn
+* Plotly
 * Jupyter Notebook

+---

+## 🌍 Sustainability Impact

+This project supports environmental sustainability by helping monitor water quality and promoting access to safe drinking water.

+It contributes towards:

+SDG 6 – Clean Water and Sanitation

+---

-## Conclusion
+## 📌 Conclusion

-The Water Quality Analysis System demonstrates how Artificial Intelligence and Machine Learning can be applied to sustainability challenges.
-By analyzing water quality parameters and predicting water safety, the project contributes to environmental protection, public health, and sustainable development.
+The Water Quality Analysis System demonstrates how Machine Learning can be used to analyze environmental data and predict water safety.
+The project helps improve understanding of water quality conditions and supports better decision-making for sustainable water management.